15 Expats Talk about Health Insurance and Healthcare in Uruguay

 Are common prescription medications available in Uruguay?

 "I was a medical transcriptionist in my former life, so I pretty well know what I need to doctor myself.
 Here, you can get whatever you need if you know the generic drug name and can write it down.
 No prescription needed.
 Ex: I have fibromyalgia and occasionally use a muscle relaxer.
 I go ask for Flogene or Diclofenac, and done.
-Cost is about $10 for 30 tabs," remarked one expat living in Punta del Diablo.
+Cost is about $10 for 30 tabs," said one expat living in Punta del Diablo.

 "Yes they are available.
 It is cheaper to get a prescription and pick them up at the pharmacy of the mutualista you belong to.
-You can also get them at a local pharmacy. if you have the container you often do not need a prescription for common items They are probably similar in price to what I would have paid in Canada," said one expat living in Atlantida.
+You can also get them at a local pharmacy. if you have the container you often do not need a prescription for common items They are probably similar in price to what I would have paid in Canada," mentioned one expat in Atlantida.

 Do you have anything more to add about local medical facilities in Uruguay?